CIERMag-FFPaivaStudents/CFD/InstallationTipsAndTricks/FoamExtend.md

 # FOAM-Extend 4.0 for Ubuntu 20.04

+Before the installation you should check your Bison version (2.x in FOAM-Extend 4.0 or 3.x in FOAM-Extend 4.1)

 ## Make directory and clone repository

 It is important to set the installation directory in your $HOME to assure permissions.